JonSalazar/voProj/README.md

 ### run in AWS ec2

-This service was deployed in an AWS cloud, be free of test it in
+This service was deployed in an AWS cloud, be free to test it.

 `http://ec2-18-188-29-88.us-east-2.compute.amazonaws.com:5000`